Tianci-Liu/WebRTC-video-meeting/README.md

 </pre>

 **Server**
-> Move to server folder, update and install this package
+> Open a new terminal, cd to server, then run
 <pre>
   <code>
     /* Install */